Please download the attached Data Sheet (PDF).

 PortMon application can be easily installed on a PC to monitor any serial port's communication.
 It is an excellent tool to capture log files of the HART communication for troubleshooting purposes.

-Software used when the Device Under Test (DUT) is a Slave.
+Software used when the Device Under Test (DUT) is a field device.
 The software is capable of emulating certain specific functions of a HART master (i.e. sending Commands to the DUT).
 See Run COMTEST